 Stock options to purchase securities of the Company are granted to the Company's directors, officers, employees and consultants on terms and conditions acceptable to the regulatory authorities in Canada.
 Under the Company's stock option plan: (a) the maximum number of shares reserved for issuance under the plan is 10% of the Company's issued and outstanding Shares, (b) stock options in favor of any one individual may not exceed 5% of the issued and outstanding Shares, (c) no stock option is transferable by the optionee other than by will or the laws of descent and distribution, (d) a stock option is exercisable during the lifetime of the optionee only by such optionee, (e) the maximum term of each stock option is ten years, with the vesting period determined at the discretion of the Company's board of directors, and (f) the exercise price for a stock option must not be less than the closing price of the Shares on the Exchange on the trading day immediately preceding the day on which the option is granted.

-As at the date of this Information Circular, the Company has options outstanding under the Plan to purchase a total of 10,915,000 Shares at an average exercise price of \$0.86 per Share and representing approximately 6.32% of the Company's issued and outstanding Shares.
-Options to purchase an additional 6,203,034 shares (representing 3.68% of the Company's issued and outstanding Shares) remain available for grant under the Plan.
+As at the date of this Information Circular, the Company has options outstanding under the Plan to purchase a total of 12,450,000 Shares at an average exercise price of \$0.68 per Share and representing approximately 7.17% of the Company's issued and outstanding Shares.
+Options to purchase an additional 4,911,063 shares (representing 2.83% of the Company's issued and outstanding Shares) remain available for grant under the Plan.

-A copy of the Plan is available on the Company's website at www.amerigoresources.com and for viewing at the Company's offices at Suite 1950, 400 Burrard Street, Vancouver, British Columbia, V6C 3A6 and at the Meeting.
-In addition, a copy of the Plan will be mailed free of charge to any holder of Shares who requests a copy from the Corporate Secretary of the Company.
-Any such requests should be mailed to the Company at its head office to the attention of the Corporate Secretary.
+A copy of the Plan is available on the Company's website at www.amerigoresources.com and for viewing at the Company's offices at Suite 1950, 400 Burrard Street, Vancouver, British Columbia, V6C 3A6, and will also be available at the Meeting.
+In addition, a copy of the Plan will be mailed free of charge to any holder of Shares who requests a copy by mail sent to the Company at its head office and addressed to the attention of the Corporate Secretary.